arpitamangal/arpitamangal/README.md

 ## Hello there :)
 **Welcome to My Profile!**

 I am an analytics professional with 3 years of work experience.
-I recently graduated with a Master of Science in Business Analytics (STEM) from UC Davis and seeking full-time positions.
-My interest especially lies in customer and marketing analytics with implementations of MMM, NLP, Experimentation, and Hypothesis testing.
+I recently graduated with a Master of Science in Business Analytics (STEM) and seeking full-time positions.
+My interest lies in customer and marketing analytics with implementations of MMM, NLP, Experimentation, and Hypothesis testing.

 ### Fun Fact: Online shopping introduced me to Analytics!